 According to a recent study by Small Business Labs and MBO Partners, digital nomads are a rising trend and have entered the mainstream.
-One of the most critical decisions facing the digital nomad is where to get down with the important work at-hand.
+One of the most critical decisions facing the digital nomad (once you figure out how), is where to get down with the important work at-hand.
 All of us want to work from bed, but is that actually a motivating setting day after day?
 However, the chit chat that goes on in public spaces can potentially slow down our productivity if we get caught up in conversations; but, these places come with motivating sights, scenes, and smells.

 So what option is best for you?
 We’re going to break down the pros and cons of working from home, from coffee shops, and from coworking spaces.

 - You can immediately get right to work when you wake up, not having to waste time with transportation